FF-GardenFn/personalized-news-bot/documentation/README.md

 The News Bot transforms raw news data into personalized, actionable intelligence through a sophisticated multi-agent AI pipeline, helping users navigate information overload with precisely curated content relevant to their professional and personal interests.

+ > **Disclaimer:** This is an independent personal project.
+The documentation folder was opened publicly **solely** for demonstration in job applications.
+The project’s source code remains private.
+No affiliation with any specific employer.
+>
-**Note**: This is an ongoing personal project.
-The documentation/ directory has been open-sourced solely for the purpose of evaluating my work in current job applications.
-All example outputs are genuine (redacted where appropriate); some sections are still in active development.
+> All example outputs are genuine (redacted where appropriate); some sections are still in active development.

 ## Table of Contents
 * [Project Vision & Goals](#project-vision--goals)